Your trusted partner in cosmetic care abroad

 Yes.
 These are well-established, low-risk procedures.
 When performed at a JCI-accredited hospital by a board-certified surgeon, the safety profile is equivalent to any Western facility.
 The short operative time and minimal tissue disruption contribute to a very low complication rate.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a surgeon who performs nipple and areola correction regularly, ideally as part of a broader breast surgery practice.
 Verify JCI accreditation for the facility.
-Follow aftercare instructions precisely — keeping dressings clean and dry, wearing a soft supportive bra, and avoiding friction or pressure on the area.
+Follow aftercare instructions precisely: keeping dressings clean and dry, wearing a soft supportive bra, and avoiding friction or pressure on the area.
 If breastfeeding preservation matters, confirm the technique chosen before surgery day.

 Can Inverted Nipples Recur After Correction?